ozoneplatform/ozp-ansible/README.md

 ## Interested in becoming a contributor?
 Fork the code for this repository.
-Make the changes a should be made part of the OZP pnd submit a pull request.
+Make your changes and submit a pull request.
 The Ozone team will review your pull request and evaluate if itroject.
 For more information on the patch process please review the Patch Process at https://ozone.nextcentury.com/patch_process.

 ozp-ansible
 =====================